argrelay/argrelay/docs/dev_notes/top_todos.md

 *   Add banner to re-use-able files to indicate they are copied-and-modified from (e.g. `argrelay-rc.bash`).

 *   Make server config composable (allow including other files).

+*   Think to start each arg as `ArgSource.UnassignedValue` (or at least mark it in the described arg output as this).

+*   Rename "default" data set to "demo" data set.

+*   FS_61_67_08_53: arbitrary text args.

+*   Showing help: help_title, help_details.